Nursery – Little Acorns

 Little Acorns – three/four-year old provision

-Little Acorns has one major intake in September, for those children who turn four within the academic year 2019/2020.
+Little Acorns has one major intake in September, for those children who turn four within the current academic year.

 - The September intake will be staggered over the first 2 to 3 weeks of term.